robenkleene/development-references/visual-studio-code/visual-studio-code-explorer.md

 - `⌥⇧⌘`, `right-click Copy Relative Path`: Copy path to file relative to the current file
 - `>File: Reveal Active File in Explorer View`: This only works if the file is in the current workspace
 - `⌥⌘R`: Reveal in Finder (this only works with the file explorer active, if the editor is active, then it toggles regular expression search)
+- `⌥⌘C`: Copy path of the current file (only works if the Explorer has focus, use `⌘K P` if the Editor has focus)